Tooma, New South Wales: Location

 Tooma is in the valley of the Tooma River, not far from its confluence with the Murray River.
 The village is adjacent to Tumbarumba Creek, a tributary of the Tooma River.
 It is about 11 km east of Welaregang and 34 km south of Tumbarumba.

 History

 Tooma Post Office opened on 1 January 1873.
 A school opened in Tooma in February 1876 and closed in August 1980.

 The Tooma District was one of ten locations that were shortlisted for the site of Australia's national capital in 1900.
 It was one of the last to be eliminated.
-In the final series of parliamentary ballots in October 1908, Tooma was one of the eleven sites in contention, and it survived until the eighth of the nine ballots, after which only Dalgety and the eventual capital site 'Yass Canberra' remained in contention.
+In the final series of parliamentary ballots in October 1908, Tooma was one of the eleven sites in contention, and it survived until the eighth of the nine ballots, after which only Dalgety and the eventual capital site Canberra remained in contention.
 The site for the city was identified as being at nearby Welaregang.